M1917 Browning machine gun: Design and development

 In 1900, John Moses Browning filed a patent for a recoil-powered automatic gun.
 Browning did not work on the gun again until 1910, when he built a water-cooled prototype of the 1900 design.
 Although the gun worked well, Browning improved the design slightly.
-Browning replaced side ejection with bottom ejection, added a buffer for smoother operation, replaced the hammer with a two piece firing pin, and some other minor improvements.
+Browning replaced side ejection with bottom ejection, added a buffer for smoother operation, replaced the hammer with a two-piece firing pin, and made some other minor improvements.
 The basic design of the gun was still the 1900 design.

 The Browning is a water-cooled heavy machine gun, though some experimental versions were made that did not use a water jacket; the air-cooled M1919 was later developed as a medium machine gun.
 Unlike many other early machine guns, the M1917 had nothing to do with Maxim's toggle lock design.
 At 47 lbs, it was much lighter than contemporary Maxim type guns such as the first 137 lb German Maschinengewehr 08 (08/15 model: 43 lbs) and the British Vickers machine gun, while still being highly reliable.
 The only similarities with the Maxim or Vickers are the principles of recoil operation, T-slot breechblock, "pull-out" belt feed, water cooling, and forward ejection.
 Its sliding-block locking mechanism saved weight and complexity, and was used in many previous Browning designs.
 The belt fed left-to-right, and the cartridges were stacked closer together than Maxim/Vickers (patterns copied by most guns later).

 The Army Ordnance Department showed little interest in machine guns until war was declared in April 1917.
 At that time, the U.S. arsenal included only 1,100 machine guns, and most of those were outmoded.
 The government asked several designers to submit weapons.
 Browning arranged a test at the Springfield Armory in May 1917.
 In the first test, the weapon fired 20,000 rounds with only a few malfunctions mostly related to poorly loaded cloth belts.
 The reliability was exceptional, so Browning fired another 20,000 rounds through the weapon with one broken part: a broken sear at about 39,500.
 The Ordnance Board was impressed, but was unconvinced that the same level of performance could be achieved in a production model.
 Consequently, Browning used a second gun that not only duplicated the original trial, but it also fired continuously for 48 minutes and 12 seconds (over 21,000 rounds).